RajeshKalidandi/ChillBroo/README.md

 - ✅ User authentication with Firebase
 - ✅ Onboarding process for new users
 - ✅ Dashboard with quick action cards and trending topics
-- ✅ Content generation using Mistral AI
+- ✅ Content generation using multiple AI models
 - ✅ Dynamic content framework selection
 - ✅ Keyword generation and recommendations
 - ✅ Advanced analytics implementation